laforest/FPGADesignElements/README.md

 ## Copyright (c) 2019 Charles Eric LaForest, PhD.

-A self-contained online book containing a library of FPGA design modules and related coding/design guides.
+A self-contained online book containing a library of FPGA design elements and related coding/design guides.

 To obtain your own local copy: